Free insulation and boiler grants

 There are other energy-efficiency initiatives available to some:

 • Wales Warm Homes Nest scheme.
 The Welsh Government set up the Warm Homes Nest scheme in 2011 to help reduce fuel poverty.
-The scheme offers free energy-efficiency home improvements to homeowners and renters who receive certain benefits.
+The scheme offers free energy-efficiency home improvements (including insulation, heat pumps and solar panels) to homeowners and renters who receive certain benefits.
 But you must also have evidence of suffering with a chronic respiratory, circulatory or mental health condition to be eligible.
 You could get a new boiler, radiators, heating controls and insulation.

 • Warmer Homes Scotland.
-Home Energy Scotland's Warmer Homes Scotland initiative offers free energy-efficiency installations to homeowners and renters who have lived in their property for at least 12 months and are on certain benefits.
-The improvements may include a new central heating boiler, radiators, heating controls and insulation.
+Home Energy Scotland's Warmer Homes Scotland initiative offers free energy-efficiency installations to homeowners and private renters who have lived in their property for at least six months and are on certain benefits.
+The improvements may include a new central heating boiler, radiators, heating controls, insulation or renewables.

-The ECO scheme isn't available in Northern Ireland, but there are similar alternatives
+The Great British Insulation and ECO schemes aren't available in Northern Ireland, but there are similar alternatives

-While there's no ECO scheme for Northern Ireland, there are number of similar schemes aimed at helping those in need improve their home's energy efficiency, including:
+While there's no insulation or ECO scheme for Northern Ireland, there are number of similar schemes aimed at helping those in need improve their home's energy efficiency, including:

 • The Northern Ireland Sustainable Energy Programme (NISEP).
 This is generally only open to low-income households in Northern Ireland.
 It provides funding for energy-efficiency measures, such as boiler upgrades, new LED lights, smart heating controls and draught proofing.